bytebase/bytebase.com-old/content/blog/database-change-management-with-amazon-aurora.md

 ## Step 5 - Create a Table in Amazon Aurora MySQL

-In Step 4, you actually created an issue using UI workflow and then executed it.
-Let’s make it more explicit.
+In Step 4, you created an issue to create a database using UI workflow and then executed it.
+Let’s continue to create a table.

 1. Visit your project, and click on **Alter Schema**.